This post may contain affiliate links. Please read our disclosure policy.

 I’ve been making Panang curry for years but for the life of me, I couldn’t figure out how they got it to have this deep, rich and tangy flavor.
 I tried everything!
 Lemon juice, lime juice, lemongrass but time after time, I couldn’t make it like theirs.
 Until now.
 The number one ingredient that gives Panang curry it’s classic tang?
 Tamarind paste.
 It’s the stuff we use when we’re making pad Thai, so I thought, huh, why not add a smidge to our Panang curry as well?
 And it did the trick.
 It gives the curry a nice and dark, slow-simmered, tangy flavor one that lime juice wasn’t providing.

-What you need to make panang chicken curry in 20 minutes:
+Ingredients to make panang chicken curry in 20 minutes

 A note about Panang curry paste: